awsdocs/amazon-ecs-developer-guide/doc_source/automated_image_cleanup.md

 ## Tunable parameters<a name="automated_image_cleanup_parameters"></a>

 The following agent configuration variables are available to tune your automated task and image cleanup experience\.
-For more information about how to set these variables on your container instances, see [Amazon ECS Container Agent Configuration](ecs-agent-config.md)\.
+For more information about how to set these variables on your container instances, see [Amazon ECS container agent configuration](ecs-agent-config.md)\.

 `ECS_ENGINE_TASK_CLEANUP_WAIT_DURATION`
 This variable specifies the time to wait before removing any containers that belong to stopped tasks\.
 The image cleanup process cannot delete an image as long as there is a container that references it\.
 After images are not referenced by any containers \(either stopped or running\), then the image becomes a candidate for cleanup\.
 By default, this parameter is set to 3 hours but you can reduce this period to as low as 1 minute, if you need to for your application\.